0417taehyun/simple-ATM-controller/README.md

 * [ ] Integrate with a real card reader machine
     * To vlidate a card
 * [ ] Integrate with a real database or monitoring system
-    * To discuss of buisness model and policy
+    * To discuss of buisness model and policy by checking timestamp and location of ATM

 <p align="right">⬆️ <a href="#top">Back to Top</a></p>